opencog/sensory/DesignLearn-A.md

 identical ones follows a Zipf power law distribution (as experimentally observed, i.e. "in practice")

 Now, cluster them "by similarity".
-One of the easiest ways fo doing this is by cosine-similarity.
+One of the easiest ways for doing this is by cosine-similarity.
 Cosine similarity requires vectors; where do the vectors come from?
 They arise entirely naturally, in many ways.
 For example, consider all jigsaws that have the label $A$ for the center